Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 **{{site.data.data_mine.process_definition}}**

-process_definition: "The process definition node groups all definitions required for a process to function.
-The Multi Period Market Process deals with time frames of one hour and above.
-The Multi Period Daily Process deals with time frames of 45 minutes and below."

 As hinted above, most bots, in particular indicators, have two different processes.
-The reason is that different data structures need be handled in different manners.
-The Multi Period Daily process handles daily files, while the Multi Period Market process handles market files.
+The reason is that different data structures need to be handled in different manners.
+The Multi-Period-Daily process handles daily files, while the Multi-Period-Market process handles market files.

 ### Adding a Process Definition

 To add a process definition, select *Add Process Definition* on the bot's menu.
-A process definition node is created along with the basic structure of nodes comprissing the definition.
+A process definition node is created along with the basic structure of nodes comprising the definition.

 ### Configuring a Process Definition